 This guidance is only for use by applicants who are submitting through the combined review process and who also intend their application to be processed through Pharmacy and/or Radiation Assurance.
 Application requirements for Technical Assurance combined review applications differ slightly due to the introduction of the new part of IRAS in March 2020.
-Please note that this guidance is in place as an interim solution until an ionising radiation module is developed and released in the new part of IRAS.
+Please note this guidance is in place as an interim solution until an Ionising Radiation and Pharmacy Assurance module is developed and released in the new part of IRAS.

 Document requirements for combined review submissions

 The HRA expects that the following documents are submitted in all instances.
 For studies involving the administration of radioactive substances there are additional document requirements which are set out in the next section of this guidance: